CLI Reference

 Movement duration (default: 1.0) |

-haptix scroll <direction> [options]
+haptix tool scroll <direction> [options]

 Page scroll.
 No coordinates needed.